databio/LOLAweb/docker/README.md

 ## Running a dev container

 You could also run the `dev` version of the container by pulling `databio/lolaweb:dev`.
 This will retrieve the dev tagged image from dockerhub.
+Just add `:dev` to the container name at the end of the `docker run` command above.

 ## Running multiple LOLAweb containers simultaneously with Docker Swarm: